Find out why security tokens are being called the next big thing, and where to buy and trade them.

 Security tokens are revolutionary because they allow for securities such as stocks, bonds or derivatives, as well as commodities and real estate to be hosted on the blockchain in a tokenised format.

-Before we go on though, it’s important to understand what a security is.
+Before we go on, though, it’s important to understand what a security is.
 Securities traditionally refer to a very broad range of financial assets which can be traded on a regulated market.
 Common types of securities include stocks (shares), bonds, options and derivatives.

-- People invest money in the product.
+- People invest money into the product.

 - People are expecting profits from the investment.